Codecademy Logo

 Create store with configureStore()

-configureStore() accepts a single configuration object parameter.
-The input object should have a reducer property that is assigned a function to be used as the root reducer, or an object of slice reducers which will be combined to create a root reducer.
-When reducer is an object configureStore() will create a root reducer using Redux’s combineReducers().
+configureStore() accepts a single configuration object as a parameter.
+This object should contain a reducer property that is either assigned a function to be used as the root reducer or an object of slice reducers that will be combined to create a root reducer.
+When the reducer property is an object, configureStore() will create a root reducer using Redux’s combineReducers() function.

 const store = configureStore({